image-source-control/image-source-control/readme.txt

 * display sources for images in content, galleries, shortcodes and featured images
 * show image source directly in the image (not working with all images and themes)
 * include a list with all images and their sources of the current page/post
-* include a list with all images and their sources
+* include a list with all images and their sources with all images or only those included in posts
 * attach lists to automatically or using shortcodes or template functions
 * display image sources on archive pages